Akhil-Suresh/golearn/doc/goRoutine.md

 GoodBye!
 ```

 huh?? what happened?
-Well what happened is that even though our go routine is called when value of msg is Hello when the go routine is about to print those message into io the value got changed by our main to GoodBye!
+Well what happened is that even though our go routine is called when value of msg is Hello when the go routine is about to print those message into stdout the value got changed by our main to GoodBye!

 So effectively a race condition is happening here.